laravel/docs/queries.md

 The database query builder provides a convenient, fluent interface to creating and running database queries.
 It can be used to perform most database operations in your application, and works on all supported database systems.

 > **Note:** The Laravel query builder uses PDO parameter binding throughout to protect your application against SQL injection attacks.
 There is no need to clean strings being passed as bindings.
+The only methods that are not escaped are `groupBy` and `orderBy`.
+You should not pass user input directly into those functions.

 <a name="selects"></a>
 ## Selects